SachinMY3112/SachinMY3112/README.md

 - 👋 Hi, I’m @SachinMY3112
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in building products
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently learning the basics of programming
-- 💞️ I’m looking to collaborate on Coding languages, data cleaning and processing
+- 💞️ I’m looking to collaborate on Coding languages
 - 📫 How to reach me sachinmy123@gmail.com

 <!---